Private guides and guided tours in Ethiopia

 - Guassa Community Landscape

-- Mursi Women, Jinka, Lower Omo valley Jinka
+- A women from Mursi tribe(Lip Plating), Jinka, Lower Omo valley Mursi

 Dear In order to tour most of the historic route tour in Ethiopia you need at list 4 days.
 You should never miss to see Bahardar, Lalibela and axum.
 If you give 5 day you can include Gondar.